PierXuY/html-to-dash/README.md

 - Both class and className can be handled correctly.
 - In fact, attributes with the "-" symbol are processed by default, which is only used here as an example.
 Similarly, the style attribute can be handled correctly.
 - Supports any custom module, not limited to HTML and DCC.
 Essentially, it is the processing of strings.
+- Custom module prioritize in order and above the default dash.html module.

 # References
 - https://github.com/mhowell86/convert-html-to-dash